 Schlitterbahn Corpus Christi is the newest addition to the Schlitterbahn water parks.
 It features the longest inter-connected river system of the parks, and includes a golf club, full bar and restaurant, and plenty of rides to choose from.

-All of the Schlitterbahn Waterparks typically open in late April and continue daily till late September, then reopen for certain weekends and school holidays.
+All of the Schlitterbahn Waterparks typically open in late April and continue daily operations until late September, then reopen for certain weekends and school holidays throughout the year.
 One admission fee includes all the rides and fees vary by park and season.
 Children ages 3-11 and those over 55 years get a 20% discount.
-Infants 2 and younger are free.
+Infants 2 and younger can enter free.

 For more info about the region, visit the New Braunfels Chamber of Commerce.